Skip to main content

 |

 Is it normal to have diarrhea after gastric sleeve?
 Unfortunately, yes.
-Many people experience diarrhea after gastric sleeve surgery.
+Many people experience diarrhea after gastric sleeve surgery, a type of bariatric surgery.
 This is a common side effect and can last for several months, but it does go away with time.
 Luckily, there are some things you can do to help manage this unpleasant side effect.
-Here are 3 reasons why diarrhea happens after gastric sleeve surgery—and how to deal with it!
+Here are three reasons why diarrhea happens after gastric sleeve surgery—and how to deal with it!

 Why Diarrhea Occurs After Gastric Sleeve Surgery

-1) The digestive tract is still adjusting to the changes that have happened in your body due to weight loss (gastrointestinal dysfunction).
+1. The digestive system is adapting to changes in your body due to weight loss, leading to gastrointestinal dysfunction.

-The digestive tract needs to adjust to the fact that you have less food and therefore less production of stomach acid.
+The digestive tract needs to adjust to the fact that you have less food and, therefore, less production of stomach acid, similar to the adjustments seen after gastric bypass surgery.
 This is why your doctor may prescribe an over-the-counter antacid or proton pump inhibitor medication after surgery—this helps control the amount of acid in your stomach.
 While diarrhea can be a result of too much stomach acid, it is also a result of not enough stomach acid.
-Many people who have had gastric sleeve surgery in Maryland feel that their bodies still think they are eating the way they used to, and therefore bowel movements after gastric sleeve can be disordered.
+Many people who have had gastric sleeve surgery in Maryland feel that their bodies still think they are eating the way they used to, and therefore, bowel movements after gastric sleeve can be disordered.

-2) You may be eating more fiber than you’re used to (increased motility or transit time through the intestine).
+2. Consuming more fiber than usual can increase motility or transit time through the intestines.

 Since you now have a smaller stomach, much less time is spent in this part of the digestive tract.
 This means that much more quickly than normal, food will begin its journey through what remains of your gastrointestinal (GI) tract—which includes both your stomach and your small intestine.
 Since the GI tract is meant to digest food over a prolonged period of time (think hours, not minutes), it has mechanisms in place that slow down what should be a fast passage through this area—one such mechanism is increased transit time.
 Increased transit time means that for whatever reason (most likely due to eating more fiber than your body is used to), food spends more time traveling through the small intestine.
 This means that there are higher concentrations of digestive juices in one area for an extended period—which often results in diarrhea.

-3) You may not be drinking enough water as recommended by your doctor (dehydration).
+3. Inadequate water intake as recommended by your doctor (dehydration).

 What to Do About Diarrhea After Gastric Sleeve Surgery?

 Fortunately, diarrhea is a common side effect of gastric sleeve surgery that will subside over time.
+Bariatric patients should be mindful of their dietary choices to manage diarrhea.
 If you are experiencing this issue after your surgery, there are things you can do to help prevent diarrhea after gastric sleeve surgery:

 • Increase water intake—drink at least 64 ounces (half a gallon) of water every day as part of your diet after gastric sleeve surgery.